holoviz/panel/doc/getting_started/installation.md

 ## Installing Panel

-Open up a terminal (Powershell if you are on Windows), and run the following command, which will install Panel with all its dependencies.
+Open up a terminal and run the following command, which will install Panel with all its dependencies.

 ::::{tab-set}